Dalurband

-Dalurband is a census town in the Pandabeswar CD block of the Durgapur subdivision in the Paschim Bardhaman district in the state of West Bengal, India.
+Dalurband is a neighborhood in the Pandaveswar area of Durgapur in West Bengal, India.
+It is one of Pandaveswar's colliery areas.

 Geography

 Location

 Mahal, Baidyanathpur, Dalurband, Ramnagar, Bilpahari and Kendra Khottamdi form a cluster of census towns in the northern portion of Pandabeswar CD block.

 Urbanisation

 According to the 2011 census, 79.22% of the population of the Durgapur subdivision was urban and 20.78% was rural.
 The Durgapur subdivision has 1 municipal corporation at Durgapur and 38 (+1 partly) census towns (partly presented in the map alongside; all places marked on the map are linked in the full-screen map).

 Demographics

 According to the 2011 Census of India, Dalurbandh had a total population of 15,107, of which 7,978 (53%) were males and 7,129 (47%) were females.
 Population in the age range 0–6 years was 1,951.
 The total number of literate persons in Dalurbandh was 9,475 (77.02% of the population over 6 years).